dthain/compilers-fa23/printer.md

 ## Testing

-A compiler has many odd corner cases that you must carefully handle.
-You must test your program extensively by designing and testing a large number of test cases.
-To encourage you to test thoroughly, we will also require you to turn in twenty test cases.
-Ten should be named `good[0-9].bminor` and should contain valid B-minor programs.
-Ten should be named `bad[0-9].bminor` and should contain at least one *parse* error.
-Be thorough, and take the time to write a new set of tests, distinct from your previously-submitted tests.
-The starter code gives some example tests to give you the idea, but they are not comprehensive, so write your own thorough tests.

-The exit status of `bminor` is *very important* because it indicates to the user whether the program succeeded or not.
-The Unix convention is that the result of `main` (or the call to `exit`) should be zero to indicate success and non-zero to indicate failure.
+As with the previous step, create ten good test cases named `test/printer/good[0-10].bminor` that consist of valid B-minor programs and ten bad test cases `test/printer/bad[0-10].bminor` that contain at least one parsing error.

+You can also try these [example test cases](https://github.com/dthain/compilerbook-examples/tree/master/tests/parser) that come with the textbook but note that they don't cover the features specific to [B-Minor 2023](bminor).
+We will evaluate your code using these and some other hidden test cases.

-Because the output of the pretty-printer must be a valid B-minor program, an excellent way to test your work is to run the output of the pretty printer back through the compiler a second time, to ensure that the output is parseable, and the output is identical that second time.
+**Because the output of the pretty-printer must be a valid B-minor program, an excellent way to test your work is to run the output of the pretty printer back through the compiler a second time, to ensure that the output is parseable, and the output is identical that second time.**

-**You should write a script to automate this process so that you can quickly and easily check the correctness of your work.**
+As always, exercise good style in programming by choosing sensible variable names, breaking complex tasks down into smaller functions, and using constructive comments where appropriate.

+Ensure that `make clean`, `make`, and `make test`, and continue to work properly.

 ## Grading